jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2) Where a heritage protection authority is neither the Crown nor a local authority, section 186 shall apply, with all necessary modifications, as if every reference to a network utility operator were a reference to a heritage protection authority.

 ### 198 Environment Court may order land taken, etc
-(1) Upon application made to the Environment Court by the owner of an estate or interest in land (including a leasehold estate or interest) that is subject to a heritage order, or requirement under section 189 or section 189A, if the Environment Court is satisfied that—the Environment Court may make an order giving the heritage protection authority the option of either withdrawing the requirement or causing the heritage order to be removed, as the case may be, or taking the land under the Public Works Act 1981.
+(1) Upon application made to the Environment Court by the owner of an estate or interest in land (including a leasehold estate or interest) that is subject to a heritage order, or requirement under section 189 or section 189A, if the court is satisfied that—the Environment Court may make an order giving the heritage protection authority the option of either withdrawing the requirement or causing the heritage order to be removed, as the case may be, or taking the land under the Public Works Act 1981.
   (a) the applicant was the owner or spouse, civil union partner, or de facto partner of the owner on the date when the heritage order was included in the district plan or the requirement was made; and
   (b) the applicant has tried but been unable to enter into an agreement for the sale of the estate or interest in the land subject to the heritage order or requirement at a price not less than the market value the land would have had if it were not subject to the heritage order or requirement; and
   (c) the heritage order or requirement renders or will render the land in respect of which it applies, incapable of reasonable use,—
-(2) Before making an order under subsection (1), the Environment Court may direct the owner to take further action to try to sell the estate or interest in the land.
+(2) Before making an order under subsection (1), the court may direct the owner to take further action to try to sell the estate or interest in the land.
-(3) If the Environment Court makes an order to take an estate or interest in land under the Public Works Act 1981, the owner of the land shall be deemed to have entered into an agreement with the heritage protection authority responsible for the heritage order or requirement for the purposes of section 17 of the Public Works Act 1981.
+(3) If the court makes an order to take an estate or interest in land under the Public Works Act 1981, the owner of the land shall be deemed to have entered into an agreement with the heritage protection authority responsible for the heritage order or requirement for the purposes of section 17 of the Public Works Act 1981.
 (4) Where subsection (3) applies in respect of a heritage protection authority that is neither the Crown nor a local authority—
-  (a) any agreement shall be deemed to have been entered into with the Minister of Lands on behalf of the heritage protection authority as if the land were required for a government work; and
+  (a) any agreement shall be deemed to have been entered into with the Minister for Land Information on behalf of the heritage protection authority as if the land were required for a government work; and
-  (b) all costs and expenses incurred by the Minister of Lands in respect of the acquisition of the land shall be recoverable from the heritage protection authority as a debt due to the Crown.
+  (b) all costs and expenses incurred by the Minister for Land Information in respect of the acquisition of the land shall be recoverable from the heritage protection authority as a debt due to the Crown.
 (5) The amount of compensation payable for an estate or interest in land ordered to be taken under this section shall be assessed as if the heritage order or requirement had not been made.

 **Streamlining decision-making on designations and heritage orders**

 ### 198A Sections 198B to 198G apply to requirements under section 168 or 189
-(1) Sections 198B to 198G apply when a requiring authority or heritage protection authority wants 1 of the following requirements to be the subject of a decision by the Environment Court instead of a recommendation by a territorial authority and a decision by the requiring authority or heritage protection authority:
+(1) Sections 198B to 198G apply when a requiring authority or heritage protection authority wants one of the following requirements to be the subject of a decision by the Environment Court instead of a recommendation by a territorial authority and a decision by the requiring authority or heritage protection authority:
   (a) a requirement for a designation under section 168 that has been notified:
   (b) a requirement for a heritage order under section 189 that has been notified:
   (c) a requirement under section 181 (other than a notice to which section 181(3) applies) for an alteration to a designation to which section 168 applied that has been notified: